 - roughly 15 minutes of your time

-There are just four steps to the entire process:
+There are just three steps to the entire process:

 Here’s how to get through all of them (no coding skills required).

-“What’s Mailchimp?” – we hear you asking.
-To say it simply, Mailchimp is the tool that will take care of your newsletter subscribers and deliver your email messages to them.
+“What’s Constant Contact?” – we hear you asking.
+To say it simply, Constant Contact is a tool that will take care of your newsletter subscribers and deliver your email messages to them.